 How to Set Up 301 Redirects in WordPress

-Method 1: Use Code to Create 301 Redirect
+Method 1: Use .htaccess to Create 301 Redirects

-We’ll use the htaccess file on the server in this first method and it requires a little bit of coding.
+.htaccess file on the server and it requires a little bit of coding.
 Depending on your requirements of how to redirect, the code will be customized accordingly.

 Method 2: Use a Plugin to Create a 301 Redirect